sudosu-yx/tailnet/README.md

 ### 2. Create a `Caddyfile`

-Create a `Caddyfile` in the same directory. tailnet will serve this configuration over your Tailnet.
+Create a `Caddyfile` in the same directory.
+Tailnet will serve this configuration over your Tailnet.

 ```caddyfile
 # Example: Reverse proxy a service on your Tailnet